DanielSpeir/Rust/README.md

 ```

 #### Method Overview: controller
 The controller method is the only Response Method than can accept a maximum of two arguments.
 The first argument being the controller file, and the second being the controller class.
 The second argument is only required if the controller class name is different than the name of the controller file.

-Controllers are covered in more depth in the Reverse Routing section.
+###### **>> Flash Forward:** Controllers are covered in more depth in the Reverse Routing section.

 ```php
   $router->route('blog', function(){